pnevyk/gryf/README.md

 Specifying arguments for algorithms is done using the builder pattern.
 This avoids the need of passing dummy values (like `None`) to parameters that are not useful for the use case.
-On the other hand, it allows to tweak the algorithm with many optional arguments.
-Moreover, new optional parameters can be added in a backwards compatible way.
+On the other hand, it allows tweaking the algorithm with many optional arguments.
+Moreover, new optional parameters can be added in a backward-compatible way.
 A lot of care is taken to make the error feedback from the compiler helpful and obvious.

 ```rust